 Tex-Mex and taco trucks, scenic parks, easy cost of living, juicy barbecue, and 70-degree Novembers – these are a few of our favorite things in Houston.
 And now, we love it even more with 50-plus craft breweries.
 Houston’s brew numbers don’t seem to be slowing down anytime soon either, which is a-ok with us!
-For now, here are the 7 best breweries we found in H-Town (by the way, we’re Bellhops-a modern alternative to traditional moving companies in Houston).
+For now, here are the 7 best breweries we found in H-Town (by the way, we’re Bellhops—Houston movers and beyond).

 Settled in Sawyer Yards in the heart of Houston, Holler Brewing was built by the hands of the husband-wife team, Kathryn and John Holler.
 Once fully invested in their dream to open their own brewery, the couple decided to live apart to gather the experience and knowledge needed to run a successful brew business.
 John moved to Chicago to study at Siebel Institute of Technology, while Katherine traveled down to Plant City, Florida to brew and serve beer at Two Henrys Brewing Company.
 They returned to Houston, the place where they had build memories together and apart as adults, to spend nearly two years planning for and building their business.
 Holler Brewing Company’s grand opening was in November of 2016, and since then they’ve won several Great American Beer Festival medals and added nearly 50 beers to their rotating, seasonals available on tap.